docker-library/docs/influxdb/content.md

 -	[Configuring security](https://docs.influxdata.com/influxdb/v2.0/security/)
 -	[And more!](https://docs.influxdata.com/influxdb/v2.0/)

-### Upgrading from 1.x
+### Upgrading from InfluxDB 1.x

-InfluxDB 2.0 provides a 1.x-compatible API, but expects a different storage layout on disk.
+InfluxDB 2.x provides a 1.x-compatible API, but expects a different storage layout on disk.
 To bridge this mismatch, the InfluxDB image contains extra functionality to migrate 1.x data and config into 2.x layouts automatically before booting the `influxd` server.

 The automated upgrade process also bootstraps an initial admin user, organization, and bucket in the system, so it uses the same set of environment variables as the automated setup process described above: